abayomipopoola/abayomipopoola/src/content/blog/blockchain-technology/index.md

 #### How Organisations are already using Blockchains

-We’ve seen major banks, e-commerce giants and other industries experimenting with blockchain for money transfers, keeping records, and other complex backend functions.
+We've seen major banks, e-commerce giants and other industries experimenting with blockchain for money transfers, keeping records, and other complex backend functions.
 As an un-alterable ledger in real-time, it enables them to track documentation and authenticate ownership of assets digitally.